 Post-Traumatic Stress Disorder (PTSD) is an emotional and psychological response to trauma that is shocking and painful.
 The person perceives the event as life-threatening.
 PTSD is grouped with other anxiety disorders but is different in that it is associated with events that can even be witnessed and directly experienced by you.
 These traumatic events can be war, terrorist attacks, violence against you or someone else, natural disasters and others.
 These events can leave you feeling horrified, helpless, and afraid.

 It is normal to have some anxiety about a frightening event.
 On the other hand, post-traumatic stress includes intrusive memories, flashbacks and nightmares.
 You may try anything to avoid the memories, which can leave you sleep-deprived and even lead you to resort to alcohol or substance abuse to help you cope and avoid re-experiencing the trauma.

-: adults and children too.
-PTSD does not discriminate, anyone no matter what age, gender, ethnicity, financial status etc. PTSD can be mild or severe, but more importantly, there is treatment for PTSD.
+PTSD affects many adults and some children, too.
+PTSD does not discriminate, anyone no matter what age, gender, ethnicity, financial status, etc. PTSD can be mild or severe, but more importantly, there is treatment for PTSD.

 Anyone can have PTSD